Our start to services for people with disabilities

 Ultimately, the planning paid off when their proposal was accepted by the La Crosse County Board.
 In 1977, the new organization opened in a warehouse building at the end of Market Street in La Crosse, near the banks of the Mississippi River.
 The location inspired the organization’s name: Riverfront Activity Center, Inc. Another founder, Tom Avery, was hired as the first executive director of Riverfront.

-As the people served grew and thrived, so did the organization.
-Within five years, 1983, Riverfront had outgrown the first building and moved into a new facility.
-Two years later, 1985, services expanded to Jackson County Wisconsin.
+As the people grew, so did the organization.
+Within five years, Riverfront had outgrown the first building and moved into a new facility.
+Two years later, 1985, services expanded to Jackson County, Wisconsin.
 Expansion of service areas continued over the next three decades: 1987 (Buffalo County), 1997 (Monroe County), 2001 (Vernon County), and 2002 (Rock County).

-In addition to growing service areas, the organization expanded types of services and ages served.
-The expansion of services included: residential homes, behavioral support, range of motion, day services and many other innovation programs to assist people with their individual growth.
-In 2016, the organization began serving youth ages 3-18 in the counties of La Crosse, Jackson and Buffalo to provide summer and afterschool services as well as mentoring and daily living skills.
+In addition to growing service areas, the organization expanded their types of services and ages served.
+The expansion of services included: residential homes, behavioral support, range of motion, day services, and many other innovation programs to assist people with their individual growth.
+In 2016, the organization began serving youth ages 3-18 in the counties of La Crosse, Jackson, and Buffalo to provide summer and afterschool services, as well as mentoring and daily living skills.